MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

 1. In the Copilot pane, enter following the prompt in the text area at the bottom:

     ```
-    What is this document about?
+    Summarize this document into 5 key points, and suggest next steps.
     ```

 1. Review the response from Copilot, which should summarize the main points in the document, as shown here: